markstringer-dti/markstringer-dti.github.io/dti.md

 Fuck that.

 A long time ago I read a book called "Sources of Power" by Gary Klein.
-Klein spent a lot of time study people who really know what they're doing.
+Klein spent a lot of time studying people who really know what they're doing.
 Experts.
 I don't remember much from that book, but I do remember that he says that one indication that you're in the presence of an expert is that they know what they're capable of.

 Of course, experts weren't born magically knowing what they're capable of.
 They had to learn over time.
 And it's the same with teams.